Scalar dark matter explanation of the excess in the Belle II $B^+\to K^+ +$ invisible measurement: Discussion

 Next we assume the CP phases $\alpha_s+ \beta_s =0$ and denote $\alpha_b+\beta_b \equiv \theta$, $|y_{d}^b |/|y_{d}^s| \equiv r_d$, $|y_{q}^b |/|y_{q}^s| \equiv r_q$.
 Then the above WCs obey the approximate relation,

-From \cref{fig:dmabundance} we see that for the DM mass in the range $(0.5-0.9)\,\rm GeV$, the required WC $|C_{d\phi}^{S,ss}|_{\tt DM}\sim 0.13/\rm TeV$ is roughly independent of that mass.
+From \cref{fig:dmabundance} we see that for the DM mass in the range $(0.5-0.9)\,\rm GeV$, the required WC $|C_{d\phi}^{S,ss}|_{\tt DM}\sim 0.12/\rm TeV$ is roughly independent of that mass.
 To achieve this value, we choose the masses for the two heavy quarks to be $m_Q = m_D = 3\,\rm TeV$, the Yukawa couplings related to the SM quarks to be $|y_{d}^s|=|y_{q}^s|=2$, and the one inducing heavy quark mixing to be $y_1=1$, leading to a comparable value for DM relic requirement, $|C_{d\phi}^{S,ss}|\sim 0.16/\rm TeV$.
-The light-blue (light-purple) region in \cref{fig:model} shows the allowed parameter space in $r_d-r_q$ plane for the CP phase $\theta=0$ ($\theta=\pi/2$) with the DM mass $m_\phi = 0.6\,\rm GeV$.
-It can be seen that the allowed regions require an ${\cal O}(10^{-3})$ hierarchy between the third and second generation Yukawa couplings, as observed before.
-This hierarchical structure could be avoided if the DM is not mainly produced through $K$ and $\eta$ annihilation channels but includes additional channels like annihilation to pions through couplings to the down quark or annihilation via the Higgs portal interaction.
+The light-blue (light-purple) region in \cref{fig:model} shows the allowed parameter space in $r_d-r_q$ plane for the CP phase $\theta=0$ ($\theta=\pi/2$) with the DM mass $m_\phi = 0.6\,\rm GeV$.\footnote{One of the observable effects of the CP violating phase is the future precision measurement of neutral meson mixing such as $K-\bar K$ and $B_{d,s}-\bar B_{d,s}$. } It can be seen that the allowed regions require an ${\cal O}(10^{-3})$ hierarchy between the third and second generation Yukawa couplings, as observed before.
+This hierarchical structure could be flattened if the DM is not mainly produced through $K$ and $\eta$ annihilation channels but includes additional channels like annihilation to pions through couplings to the down quark or annihilation via the Higgs portal interaction.